 Opening minds, doors, opportunities: The Women in Innovation & Technology program, run by the Office of Technology Management, encourages women faculty to engage in entrepreneurship and to commercialize their technologies.

-Annual Women in Innovation and Technology Symposium
+Women in Innovation & Technology Symposium